ProtoconNet/protocon-general-doc/docs/cli/deploy.rst

     Updates of nodes (such as changing the BlockDataMap) should be allowed only by the node owner.
     The node owner uses the key to prove himself when managing the node.

-    However, it is dangerous to directly use a node’s private key for node management.
+    However, it is dangerous to directly use a node's private key for node management.
-    So we need a **replaceable and manageable key that can be used for things like node management**.
+    Thus, we need a **replaceable** and **manageable** key that can be used for things like node management.

     ``deploy key`` is used for this purpose.